This post may contain affiliate links.

 While the natural world is full of wonders, it also contains many dangers.
 In addition to insects and creatures that can bite or sting, there are poisonous plants that can cause severe discomfort or injury with just a touch.
 Some plants are found only in the wild, while others are grown in ornamental gardens or kept as houseplants.

-To help you keep these toxic wonders of nature at arm’s length, we’ve put together a
+To help you keep these toxic wonders of nature at arm’s length, we’ve put together a comprehensive list of poisonous plants you should never touch.

 1. Poison Ivy (Toxicodendron Radicans)